-Key to its success is the diagnostic questionnaire.
-Created by Graham Henrickson, it's an exclusive tool that gathers the vital information needed to determine the trading context and set clearly defined objectives for a business.
-Once these are agreed, a detailed plan is prepared to achieve them.
+The key to its success is a unique diagnostic questionnaire.
+Exclusive to idResults, it gathers the vital information that's used to determine the trading context and to identify performance gaps.
+This allows for clearly defined goals to be set and once these are agreed, a detailed plan is prepared to achieve them.

-When documented, a Strategic Plan includes an analysis of the business, the key objectives along with a detailed plan to achieve them.
-With each task assigned and a deadline set it acts like a blueprint with a road map to success.
+When documented, a Strategic Plan includes an analysis of the business, the key objectives along with a detailed action plan.
+Responsibility can then be assigned to each task along with a deadline - the end result is like a road map to success.

 Looking for investors or to sell your business?
 Well, having a well-documented strategic plan can increase the value of your business by up to 5 times the EBIT.